membrane-io/docs/src/content/docs/concepts/programs.md

 title: Programs
 ---

+Membrane is similar to an operating system; you deploy programs to the Membrane engine, and it takes care of persistence, communication, logging, resources, etc.

-A `program` is TypeScript or JavaScript code that runs in Membrane's serverless cloud runtime.
-Unlike traditional serverless runtimes, it's [stateful](/features/state/) and consists of multiple handlers instead of a single function.
+A Membrane _program_ is TypeScript or JavaScript code that runs in Membrane's serverless cloud runtime.
+Unlike traditional serverless runtimes, it is [stateful](/features/state/) and includes multiple handlers instead of a single function.

 A Membrane program consists of:

-- **Code**: TypeScript/JavaScript handlers for fields, actions and events.
+- **Code**: TypeScript/JavaScript functions for fields, actions and events
-- **Schema**: nodes exposed in the graph.
-The program's own API.
+- **Schema**: nodes exposed in [the graph](/concepts/the-graph)—the program's own API
-- **Dependencies**: nodes used by the program.
+- **Connections**: other programs—nodes—used by the program
-- **Implicit Handlers**: optional functions that recieve HTTP requests, emails, etc.
+- **Implicit Handlers**: optional functions, e.g. to receive [HTTP requests](/features/endpoints)

-## Graph and Schema

-Programs that expose data and functionality do so by exposing a graph of nodes.

-To expose a graph, programs declare a schema that determines the shape of its nodes and how they related to each other.

-A schema is composed of types, and each type is composed of fields, actions and events (collectively refered to as members).

-- **fields**: queriable nodes and values.
-- **actions**: invocable functions on a node.
-- **events**: subscribable notifications.

-A program's schema must always define a type named `Root` which serves as the entry point into the rest of its graph.
+In Membrane, you build custom functionality (bots, workflows, etc.) by writing programs.
+Programs can reference each other's nodes to create powerful abstractions.

+## Example: GitHub notifications in Discord

+As a starting user, you'll first install [drivers](/concepts/drivers) to talk to APIs for apps you already use, then write programs using the nodes exposed by those drivers to build something useful to you or your team.
+You can also always use `fetch` and/or build your own drivers if you want.

+For example, you could write a program that listens to a GitHub repo and sends you messages in Discord when there are new commits (this program [already exists](https://github.com/membrane-io/example-github-discord-tracker/tree/901e198ae309294024d6a0eee4fd37b67b865b1a), if you're interested).

+Or maybe you'd like the notification in Slack, or via email, or even via text.
+You can edit the program however you'd like—a Membrane program exposes the full power of whatever you can code, but lowers friction with built-in persistence and utilities out of the box.

-## Code
+## Code organization

-Programs must have an `index.ts` or `index.js` exporting resolver functions.

-## Dependencies

-Programs declare ahead of time the nodes needed from the graph.

-These handles are then available as variables in the `nodes` object from the `membrane` module.

-## State object

-Programs have a `state` object that can be used to persist state between updates.
-This object can be accessed from the `membrane` module.

-Technically, since the entire JS heap is continually persisted, you could just use module-level variables to store state.
-But since each update creates a new ES Module, prior values are not accessible from newer modules, hence the need for `state` to share state across different version of the program's code (i.e. different ESM modules).

-## Endpoint

-Each Membrane program has its own publicly available domain name which they can use to respond to HTTP requests.

-## Expressions

-Programs can declare that they recognize certain text expressions and are able to turn them into corresponding node handles.

-This is what allows the browser plugin to scan a web page and find the corresponding handles.
+A Membrane program contains at least three files:

+1. **`index.ts|js`:** contains core logic and exports resolver functions
+2. **`memconfig.json`:** describes your schema with all fields, actions, events, and connections.
+It's automatically generated, so you should never have to edit this file by hand
+3. **`memconfig.lock`:** tracks versions of nodes in your graph.
+It's also automatically generated, and you should never have to edit it manually

+Your program's directory may also include a `README.md`, `package.json` with npm dependencies, `.git`, and whatever other helpers and structure you'd like.